Henrik-Nordlund/professional-certifications/README.md

    - Pluralsight Certificate of Completion
    - <a href= "https://github.com/Henrik-Nordlund/professional-certifications/blob/main/Pluralsight-AD-Entra-02-Designing and Implementing AD and Entra ID.pdf">View certificate</a>

 ### 3. Administering Active Directory and Entra ID
+- Pluralsight Certificate of Completion
+   - <a href= "https://github.com/Henrik-Nordlund/professional-certifications/blob/main/Pluralsight-AD-Entra-02-Designing and Implementing AD and Entra ID.pdf">View certificate</a>

 ### 4. Credential Management and Access Control with Active Directory and Entra ID